IUDataStructuresCourse/course-web-page-spring-2024/lectures/analysis-and-testing-recipes.md

 3. code coverage -> more cases
 4. big, randomized input

-Let's go through the autograder's tests for `merge` and merge `sort`.
+Let's go through some of the autograder's tests for the `MergeSortList` and `NextPrevBinaryTree` labs.

 ## Common Case Test for `merge`